-Why I Read Banned Books (and Why You Should, Too)
+Why I Read Banned Books

-Updated: Apr 28
+Updated: Sep 28

 Imagine you could only read books that were picked out for you by someone else.
-Imagine you could never try a book from a certain genre, or from an author you'd heard about, or regarding a particular topic.
-For book lovers, picking new books and enjoying new authors is an important and appealing part of the reading experience.
+Imagine you could never try a book from a certain genre, or by an author you'd heard about, or regarding a particular topic.
+For book lovers, picking new titles and discovering new authors is an important and appealing part of their reading lives.
 We choose books we hope will entertain us, inspire us, teach us new things!

 "But What About the Children?!"
 Yes, some books written for children have been challenged by people who earnestly want to protect kids from content they deem offensive or not age appropriate.
 While the desire to protect children may seem harmless or helpful, taking action to restrict the books available to children is still a form of censorship.
 When it comes to children and access to library resources, the American Library Association’s policy is that “librarians and governing bodies should maintain that parents—and only parents—have the right and the responsibility to restrict the access of their children—and only their children—to library resources.”

+Picking a book that matches your own or your family's reading preferences and values is just being an active, informed reader.
 So let's be active and informed readers.
-Take another look at that list of the Top 100 Most Banned and Challenged Books: 2010-2019.
+Take a look at this list of the Top 100 Most Banned and Challenged Books: 2010-2019.
 Some of the titles will likely be familiar to you.
 Some may not.
 Look a few of them up.
 Read them.
 Share them with your family if you're so inclined.
 You might love them.
 You might not.
 That's OK.
 The important thing is that you had access to those books and could judge them for yourself.
 That's the freedom to read.

 Have you read any challenged or banned books?
 What did you think of them?
 Feel free to tell me in the comments.
 Best wishes for further (banned book) reading!